-On a cold November 2011 I graduated with a Bachelor of Science (Hons) in Computing & Networks from Teesside University.
-This was the beginning of my career as a Computer Scientist.
+On a fresh and crisp November 2011, I graduated with a Bachelor of Science (Hons) in Computing & Networks from Teesside University - thus beginning my career as a Computer Scientist.

 I was fortunate that my University offered an Industrial Placement Year opportunity and in 2009, I opted to be placed within a Secondary School in the UK.
 This placement taught me the fundemental aspects of Information Technology and prepared me for a career in IT, with the challenges of Educational and Public Sector IT mixed with a very young user group that provided interesting challanges.